Donath-Landsteiner Hemolytic Anemia Workup

 Peripheral Blood Smear

-Microscopic examination of the peripheral blood may show RBC agglutination and anisopoikilocytosis.
-Erythrophagocytosis by neutrophils may also be seen.[13]
+Microscopic examination of the peripheral blood may show spherocytosis, RBC agglutination and anisopoikilocytosis.
+Erythrophagocytosis by neutrophils may also be seen.
+[8]

 Urinalysis

-Proteinuria may be present.
+Proteinuria may also be noted.